Oblosys/react-hook-tracer/packages/react-hook-tracer/README.md

 ### Upcoming features

-- Trace support for `useReducer`, and maybe other, more exotic, hooks.
 - For hooks with dependencies, show which dependencies changed.
 - A configuration component to replace `setTracerConfig`.
 - JSDoc comments for exported hooks.